Godot (game engine): Supported platforms

-Even though the Godot engine can be run on consoles, Godot does not support it officially as it is an open-source project rather than a licensed company and they cannot publish platform-specific code under open-source license.
-However, it is still possible to port games to consoles thanks to services provided by third-party companies.
+The Godot engine can be run on consoles, although popular consoles are not officially supported since they do not allow their platform-specific code to be published under an open-source license.
+Games can be ported to consoles through third-party companies.
+Godot 4 support for consoles by third-party teams is currently being worked on.
+W4 Games, a commercial company co-founded by some members of Godot's leadership, has announced plans to offer services porting Godot 4.0 games to Microsoft, Nintendo, and Sony platforms.

-For CPU architectures, Godot officially supports x86 on all desktop platforms (both 32-bit and 64-bit where available) and has official ARM support on macOS, mobile platforms, and standalone Oculus platforms (both 32-bit and 64-bit where available).
+For CPU architectures, Godot officially supports x86 on all desktop platforms (both 32-bit and 64-bit where available) and has official ARM support on macOS, Linux, mobile platforms, and standalone Oculus platforms (both 32-bit and 64-bit where available).
 The web platform uses 32-bit WebAssembly.
-Support for ARM, RISC-V, and PowerPC Linux is unofficial and experimental.
+Support for RISC-V and PowerPC Linux is unofficial and experimental.

+Godot also supports a mobile XR port for Meta Quest devices running Horizon OS version 69 or higher, allowing developers to create immersive applications directly on the headset without the use of a traditional computer.

 Scripting

 Godot supports a variety of programming languages for making games, including the integrated language GDScript, C++ and C#.
-Additionally, the engine includes GDNative, a facility for creating bindings with other languages.
-Officially-supported GDNative languages include C and C++.
-Community-supported languages include Rust, Nim, Haskell, Clojure, Swift, and D. Visual coding is also supported, via the built-in language VisualScript, designed to be a visual equivalent to GDScript.
-Visual Scripting was removed from the core engine in Godot 4.0.
-Godot games running in the Browser can interface with the browser's JavaScript code.
+Additionally, the engine includes GDNative (GDExtension as of Godot 4.x), a facility for creating bindings with other languages.
+Officially-supported GDNative/GDExtension languages include C and C++.
+Community-supported languages include Rust, Nim, Haskell, Clojure, Swift, and D. Visual coding is also supported, via the open-source third-party language Orchestrator.
+Visual coding was originally supported by the built-in language VisualScript, designed to be a visual equivalent to GDScript.
+VisualScript was removed from the core engine in Godot 4.0.
+Godot games running in the browser can interface with the browser's JavaScript code.

-The Godot editor includes a text editor with auto indentation, syntax highlighting and code completion.
+The Godot editor includes a text editor with auto indentation, syntax highlighting and code completion and folding.
 It also features a debugger with the ability to set breakpoints and program stepping.